tgragnato/goflow/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Run GoFlow2 with arguments '...'
+1. Run GoFlow with arguments '...'
 2. Receive samples '....'
 3. See error